Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 # Adding Games to Crackpipe

-If you are looking to add games to your server but are struggling with unorganized files, varying file formats, and compressed files, you've come to the right place.
-In this chapter, you will learn the correct process to add games to your crackpipe server.
+If you wish to add games to your server but are struggling with unorganized files, varying file formats, and compressed files, you have come to the right place.
+In this chapter, you will learn the correct process to add games to your Crackpipe server.

 ## Before You Begin

-Please read the chapter for [File and Folder Structure](structure.md) first!
+Please read the [File and Folder Structure](structure.md) chapter first.

 Adding games to your server is a manual process that demands effort and expertise.
-But it is definitely worth it.

-To ensure that the task is executed accurately, follow the steps outlined below for each game.
+However, it is worth the effort.
+To execute the task accurately, follow the steps outlined below for each game.
 With practice, you will become more proficient and adept at performing these steps with ease.

 ## Step 1: Preparing

-Let's say you have obtained a DRM-free copy of "Crawl", and it's sitting in your file system as follows:
+Suppose you have obtained a DRM-free copy of "Crawl," and it is located in your file system as follows:

 - Crawl/
   - setup.bin
   - setup.exe

-> Not a real world example
+> This is not a real-world example.

 If the game files are already compressed in a format that Crackpipe can understand, such as "Crawl.zip", you can skip the next step.
 However, if you want to maximize disk space and repack the files, you can do that.
-Datahoarders for example rely on every bit and byte on their disks and tend to repack everything to the maximum compression available.
+Datahoarders, for example, rely on every bit and byte on their disks and tend to repack everything to the maximum compression available.

 ## Step 2: Compression

 To make your game files compatible with Crackpipe, you need to compress them.
-We recommend [7Zip](https://www.7-zip.org/) for this.
+We recommend using [7Zip](https://www.7-zip.org/) for this.
 There are different approaches to this.

 ### Method 1: The Fast Way